Privacy Policy

 The following applies to your verifiable consumer request:

-- We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or the authority of your representative (such as your lawyer or accountant) to make the request.
-Making a verifiable consumer request does not require you to create a separate account with us.
-We will use Personal Information provided in a verifiable consumer request only to verify the requestor’s identity or authority to act on your behalf.
+• We cannot respond to your request or provide you with Personal Information if we cannot verify your identity or the authority of your representative (such as your lawyer or accountant) to make the request.

 Response Timing and Format.

-VI.
+VII.
 Changes to our Privacy Notice.

 We reserve the right to amend this privacy notice at our discretion at any time.
 We will provide you with a notice of such changes through our website homepage under the “Privacy” tab.

-VII.
+VIII.
 Contact Information.

 If you have questions regarding your rights under the CCPA, you may contact us at the following: